myclau/865ec19cc4a0511d9acedcfe9bb14334b126fc99shortmylink/README.md

 | MONGO_DB_NAME | the db name (shortenurl) |
 | MONGO_COLLECTION_NAME | the collection name in db |

+# API Logic
+Endpoint: /newurl
+1. if endpoint /newurl receive request with the url json object, will do a search on the collection to see if the url exist.
+2. if not will check if the collection are created if not create it and add the url with the random generated 9 digtal shortenUrl to the collection
+3. as step (1) also have the shortenUrl in the output object, so just put it in the response object and send it out

+Endpoint: ^/[a-zA-Z0-9]{9}
+1. use the request originalUrl are variable and seaarch in the mongo collection
+2. if can find the entry just send redirect 304  to the url
+3. if not return 500 and send out message `Do not have record of the shortenUrl`

 # MongoDB Design

 1. In here will keep it simple, the api will only using one db and one collection.